AutoGraphAD: Unsupervised network anomaly detection using Variational Graph Autoencoders: Methodology

-For feature pre-processing, we use a similar pre-processing approach to the one proposed in Anomal-E \cite{Caville_2022}.
-The dataset is initially checked for flows with missing or infinite values, which are then removed.
-Following this step, we begin by building the time windows that will be used for training, testing, and evaluation.
-We then split the randomly generated graphs into parts for training, evaluation, and testing.
 We allocate 70\% of the data for training, 20\% for evaluation, and 10\% for testing.
 For the time windows, we chose to create non-overlapping graphs that capture 180 seconds of traffic.

-The second step of the pre-processing is feature normalisation.
-For categorical features, which in our case is the IP version and protocols, we employ One-Hot encoding \cite{Hancock2020}.
-In the case of the protocols, we use Rare Labelling from the library Feature Engine \cite{Galli2021} due to the incredibly large number of protocols and the fact that the majority of these are very sparse in the data.
-Including these features in One-Hot encoding would increase the dimensionality of the data without yielding any performance gain; as such, the rarer protocols are bundled in a third category labelled Rare, resulting in three One-Hot categories, two for the two most common features, and one for all the rare features.
+For categorical features, which in our case is the IP version and protocols, we employ One-Hot encoding.
+In the case of the protocols, we use Rare Labelling from the library Feature Engine \cite{Galli2021} to reduce the dimensionality of the data.
+For continuous features, we use L2 row-wise normalisation.

-For the continuous features, we are using L2 row wise normalisation.
-This choice was made because it does not require any significant pre-processing and can be done on the fly in a real-life environment, allowing for an easier real-life deployment.
-The entire process from dataset creation to graph creation can be seen in Figure~\ref{fig:pre-processing}.